Diving always adding content

 2002 Coach Matt Scoggins pending

 Troy Dumais wins individual titles on both the one-meter and three-meter springboards during the meet to close his career with seven total championships.
-With his victory on the three-meter, Dumas is the first diver in NCAA history to win four straight years in one event and he also joins an elite group of nine swimmers to ever win an individual national title four straight years.
+With h s victory on the three-meter, Dumas is the first diver in NCAA history to win four straight years in one event and he also joins an elite group of nine swimmers to ever win an individual national title four straight years.

 Troy Dumais wins individual titles on both the one-meter and three-meter springboards during the meet to close his career with seven total championships.
-With his victory on the three-meter, Dumais became the first diver in NCAA history to win four straight years in an event and also joined an elite group of nine swimmers to ever win an individual national title four straight years.
+With h s victory on the three-meter, Dumais became the first diver in NCAA history to win four straight years in an event and also joined an elite group of nine swimmers to ever win an individual national title four straight years.

 Troy Dumais Is The Only UT Athlete That Participated In The Olympics Games 4 Times